samgiles/golang-api/DESIGN.md

 (I haven't listed possible payment attributes in the interest of time :) )

-Additionally an `X-Idempotency-Key` can be added to the header.
+Additionally an `X-Idempotency-Key` can be added to the request headers.
 This allows the client to retry in the case of unexpected errors safe in the knowledge that the payment will only be created in the API once.
 The key should be a random generated value, a uuid-v4 is suggested.